Working With a Project

 Reading time

-In the Fenix+ 3 Classic, you can perform different actions with a project.
+In the Fenix+ 3 application, you can perform different actions with a project.
 These actions are described in the sections below.

 Creating a New Project